naei/docker-komodo/README.md

 [<img src="https://user-images.githubusercontent.com/10995534/26951304-35f65c0a-4cd3-11e7-8ee0-e6f256f0344f.png" width="300" title="Komodo Platform">](https://komodoplatform.com)

 Run [Komodo](https://github.com/jl777/komodo) daemon in a Docker container.

-*This project is still in development, use it at your own risk!*
+*Note: I am not related to Komodo or SuperNET.
+This repository is a personnal project with few notes in order to help people to start with Komodo.
+This is still in development, use it at your own risk!*

 ### Quick start